Decoherence and Landauer's Principle in Qubit-Cavity Quantum-Field-Theory Interaction: Analyses of the Models

 Although $\delta p$ could be negative, in turns out that \emph{$p_{-}$ is always non-negative}.
 To see this, we simply insert the expressions \eqref{dp} and \eqref{dd} into the above formula of $p_{-}$, we have

 We can easily verify that this is indeed non-negative (the terms in the square bracket is a quadratic in $p^2$, with negative discriminant).
+This also means that in this case the change of energy and decoherence are \emph{not independent} physical processes.
+The energy change must be accompanied by the decoherence process to maintain unitarity.

 Next we analyze the change in the von Neumann entropy.
-In \cite{Xu:2021buk} Landauer's principle $\Delta Q\geqslant T_E\Delta S$ has been verified for the qubit with the mixed initial state $(1-p)|0\rangle\langle 0|+p|1\rangle\langle 1|$, and since we have the same $\Delta Q$ and $\delta p$, if we can prove the entropy change in our case is always smaller than the case of \eqref{process}, Landauer's principle is naturally satisfied.
+In Sec.II(B) of \cite{Xu:2021buk}, Landauer's principle $\Delta Q\geqslant T_E\Delta S$ has been verified for the qubit with the mixed initial state $(1-p)|0\rangle\langle 0|+p|1\rangle\langle 1|$, and since we have the same $\Delta Q$ and $\delta p$, if we can prove the entropy change in our case is always smaller than the case of \eqref{process}, Landauer's principle is naturally satisfied.
+We will find that this is indeed the case.
 For a \emph{non-vanishing} $p$, the entropy change of process \eqref{process} is

 On the other hand, if $p=0$, the von Neumann entropy will be

 This is exactly our case, in which $p_-$ plays the role of $\delta p$.
 The derivative of the function $-(1- p)\ln{(1- p)}- p\ln{p}$ increases when $p$ gets smaller in the range $0<p<0.5$, and it becomes divergent in the limit $p\rightarrow 0$.
 Thus in our case the eigenvalues $p_{\pm}$ always give a larger von Neumann entropy and thus yield a smaller and negative $\Delta S$.
 When $p=0$, the two cases coincide.